1942 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 3, 1942.
 All of the state's executive officers—the governor, secretary of state, auditor, treasurer, and superintendent of public instruction—were up for election.
 Like the 1938 elections, this year's elections were something of a mixed bag for both parties.
-Democratic secretary of state Lester C. Hunt successfully defeated Republican governor Nels H. Smith for re-election, but Republicans flipped the secretary of state's office in Hunt's absence.
+Democratic secretary of state Lester C. Hunt defeated Republican governor Nels H. Smith for re-election, but Republicans flipped the secretary of state's office in Hunt's absence.
 The other incumbents—State Auditor William M. Jack, a Democrat, and Superintendent Esther L. Anderson, a Republican—were re-elected, and Republicans held onto the state treasurer's office.

 Governor

 After defeating his predecessor, Democrat Leslie A. Miller, by a wide margin in 1938, Republican governor Nels H. Smith faced a tough challenge to his re-election in Secretary of State Lester C. Hunt, the Democratic nominee.
 Ultimately, Hunt narrowly defeated Smith, winning the first of his two terms as governor.